 Join my Mailing List for Lightfoot news, including the latest information about concert dates.

 ** All tour information is from official sources, or other reliable sources; sometimes venues or promoters will announce a concert and even start ticket sales before there is an official announcement from Lightfoot's office.
-I will denote concerts not yet announced by Lightfoot's office with a double asterisk (**).
 In addition, you should always verify concert information with the venue, which does not always list a concert as soon as it is announced by Lightfoot.

 Anne Murray and Olivia Newton-John